egandavidpatrick-del/project-navigator/README.md

 The application demonstrates enterprise software development practices by combining secure authentication, role-based access control, and an intuitive user experience.
 It was built as a comprehensive portfolio project to showcase the design and implementation of a scalable business application using modern web technologies.

-Whether managing multiple projects, tracking organisational data, or administering users, Enterprise Project Navigator provides a structured and extensible platform that reflects many of the features found in real-world enterprise systems.
+Whether managing multiple project directories, or administering users, Enterprise Project Navigator provides a structured and extensible platform that reflects many of the features found in real-world enterprise systems.

 ## At a Glance

 ✔ Full-stack enterprise web application
 ✔ Secure authentication and authorisation
 ✔ Modern user interface
-✔ Project and team management
 ✔ Role-based access control
 ✔ Comprehensive documentation

 #  Enterprise Project Navigator
-<i>Enterprise project directory management platform enabling engineering teams to locate thousands of historical and active projects in seconds.</i>
+<i>Enterprise project directory management platform enabling engineering teams to locate thousands of historical and active project directories in seconds.</i>
 <p align="left">
 <img src="./images/project-navigator/image1.png" width=100%">
 </p>